 Whenever someone or something stops us from realizing our desires, a sense of frustration arises.
 We develop aversion and distaste for anything that separates us from what we want.
 Anything that turns our desire on its head is liable to bring up resentment and bitterness.
+When our will is ill, we resort to I don't want it!
+I don't like it!
+I hate it!
 When we find ourselves caught in a traffic jam while rushing to an appointment; when we spill something on our favorite piece of clothing; when anything keeps us from getting what we want when we want it; resentment can arise.
-Being filled with anger is like holding the gas pedal to the floor and speeding down the highway; you find yourself moving far too quickly to maneuver skillfully, and before you know it you've crashed.
+Being filled with anger is like holding the gas pedal to the floor and speeding down the highway; you find yourself moving far too quickly to maneuver skillfully, and before you know it you have crashed.

 Like desire, these feelings can differ in intensity, from mild annoyance to overpowering hatred.
-Sadly, the original problem - whether it's a dent in our new car or wayward thoughts in our meditation - is responsible only for a small portion of the anger.
+Sadly, the original problem - whether it is a dent in our new car or wayward thoughts in our meditation - is responsible only for a small portion of the anger.
 The rest comes from the way we handle the situation.
 We try to justify our anger and begin to indulge it; we feed the flames with unguarded thoughts instead of extinguishing them with mindfulness.

 We can think of our minds like a pack of matches.
 The surface of the matchbox and the matchstick have the potential to ignite a flame once struck.
 Both factors contribute to creating the flame.
-In the same way, the person who makes us angry may be the matchstick striking us, but unless we have the potential for anger and hatred inside us, we won't make a flame.
-You can't bring about a flame by striking a match on a piece of cloth.
-Next time someone triggers anger inside you, take a moment to be thankful that they've revealed a spot on your mind where a match can be struck, so that spot can be eliminated.
+In the same way, the person who makes us angry may be the matchstick striking us, but unless we have the potential for anger and hatred inside us, we cannot ignite a flame.

+You will not be able to create a flame by striking a match on a piece of cloth.
+Next time someone triggers anger inside you, take a moment to be thankful that they have revealed a spot on your mind where a match can be struck, so that spot can be eliminated.

-If we don't acknowledge the many roots of our anger, we can become bitter and resentful, seeking revenge and inflicting hurt.
+If we do not acknowledge the many roots of our anger, we can become bitter and resentful, seeking revenge, avenge and inflicting hurt.
 How many violent acts occur every day because people cannot see that they have a hand in their own anger?
 A wise one said: "The only thing worth killing is our anger."